dalilayla/site/README.md

 Site
 ==========================================================

->This is my first site, that i createt during my education
+>This is my first site, that i created during my education

 It requires for backend:
 ---------------------------------------------------------